Skip to main content

 What is the most expensive county to live in?

 The most expensive counties are concentrated in coastal California, the New York metro area and parts of New England.
-Counties shaded red on the map exceed $4,000/mo estimated single-person cost of living.
+Counties shaded red on the map exceed the highest cost band at the selected household size.
 See the most expensive ranking for the full list.

 Which states have the lowest cost of living?